NathanKneT/medical-image-platform/README.md

 ---

-## Ready for Your Interview?
-Key Talking Points

-This repository is a living document you can use to discuss deep technical concepts.
-Here are the patterns it demonstrates:

 #### **Architecture Patterns**
 *   **Service & Repository Layers**: We strictly separate business logic (`services`) from data access (`models`), making the code cleaner, easier to test, and more maintainable.